mivanit/inverse-scaling-prompt-injection/readme.md

 # Acknowledgements/Bibliography

 Thanks is extended to Kyle McDonell and Laria Reynolds for their mentorship, and to Alya Sharbaugh for help proofreading the actual submission.
+Also, to my PhD advisors Samy Wu Fung and Cecilia Diniz Behn.

 Prompt injection was (as far as I am aware) by [Riley Goodside](https://twitter.com/goodside/status/1569128808308957185).
 I found the work of [Simon Willison](https://simonwillison.net/2022/Sep/12/prompt-injection/) on the subject to also be very helpful.